genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_6.2_2022.md

 \
 The downloaded file contains several files used for setup of the system.
-"`toppar`" includes CHARMM force field file for proteins and solvent.
+`toppar` includes CHARMM force field file for proteins and solvent.
-"`zma`" includes CGenFF files for the ligand. "`genesis`" includes structure files (`step5_input.pdb` and `step5_input.psf`), control files for GENESIS (`step*_***.inp`), and files for local restraints (`restraints/`).
+`zma` includes CGenFF files for the ligand. `genesis` includes structure files (`step5_input.pdb` and `step5_input.psf`), control files for GENESIS (`step*_***.inp`), and files for local restraints (`restraints/`).